jtmilleer/cornn_local/README.md

 or
 `./setup.sh $(nproc)` to use all threads

-Note: it does not actually work at the moment
+Note: multithreading does not actually work at the moment

 ## TODO
 mrconvert build isn't finishing, need to run ./build in /apps/mtrix3 after ./setup.sh (?)